-Operational costs for the water supply activity are forecast to increase by an average of 5.45.5% per year for the first 10 years, and an average of 5.2% per year over 30 years.
+Operational costs for the water supply activity are forecast to increase by an average of 5.1% per year for the first 10 years, and an average of 4.5% per year over 30 years.
 The most notable increases within the next 10 years occur between Year 1 and Year 2.
 At this time, direct operating costs are increasing due to the expected completion and operation of the Waimea Community Dam.
 Indirect costs increase primarily due to increasing loan interest costs associated with the capital programme for this activity.
 On top of this, both direct and indirect expenditure gradually increase due to inflation.
+(See Figures 19 and 20 on page 151).